What are the requirements for an internship?

 - Last at least 8 weeks (consideration given for Spring/Summer internships)

-- Provide on-site supervision by a professional in the industry
+- Provide supervision by and feedback from a professional in the industry

 The following experiences do NOT qualify for internship credit: